Targaryen-Nop/Targaryen-Nop/README.md

 Software Engineer | ERP & Backend Systems

 I’m a software engineer with hands-on experience in **ERP integration, backend development, and data-driven systems**.
-I mainly work with **Infor M3 ERP** and modern web & mobile technologies to build tools that support real business operations.
+I primarily work with **Infor M3 ERP** and modern web & mobile technologies to build tools that support real-world business operations.

 ---

 ## 🧠 What I Work On
-- ERP Integration & Data Sync (Infor M3)
+- ERP integration & data synchronization (Infor M3)
-- Backend APIs for Sales, Orders & Stock
+- Backend APIs for sales, orders, and stock management
-- Financial & Route-based Reporting
+- Financial and route-based reporting
-- Internal Dashboards & Mobile Apps
+- Internal dashboards and mobile applications
-- Automation & Daily Operation Tools
+- Automation for daily operational processes

 ---